cosmos/sdk-tutorials/nameservice/tutorial/15-rest.md

 order: 15
 ---

-# Nameservice Module Rest Interface
+# NameService Module Rest Interface

 Your module can also expose a REST interface to allow programatic access to the module's functionality.
 To get started create a file to hold the HTTP handlers: